carolinux/dixit-web/README.md

-# Dixit WEB UI (In progress)
+# Dixit WEB UI
-This is the web UI of an app that allows friends to play dixit online
+This is the web UI of an app that allows friends to play dixit online.

+The React components and their hierarchy were originally developed in 2020 by [https://github.com/emandilara/dixit-web](Eleni Mandilara).
+Then carolinux forked the project in 2021 and extended most of the existing components / hooked them to a brand new API which can be found at [https://github.com/carolinux/dixit-web](Dixit Web repo).

 ## Get started